avl/noatun/book/book.md

 That said, it is possible for different nodes to issue events that logically conflict.
 Noatun has no built-in conflict resolution, but since messages are always applied in order, it is easy to implement last write wins.

-## Undo

-There are a few possibilities for undoing events in Noatun:

-### Deleting the event

-Events can be deleted using [`DatabaseSessionMut::remove_message`].
-Note, however, that this is a low level operation that should not be used for events that have been (or may have been) transmitted to other nodes.

-### Adding a new event that undoes the previous event

-The most straightforward way to handle undo is to create an event that just does the reverse of the event that is to be undone.

-### Inhibiting a message from being applied

 ## Philosophy of event applications